priyangkaroysingha/Airlines-Delay-Exploration/README.md

-# Airlines Delay
+# FlightDelay Insights
-## by Priyangka Roy

-## Dataset
+## Overview

-> This dataset contains scheduled and actual departure and arrival times that were reported by certified U.S. air carriers.
-In this project, last 10 years data is used for analysis.
-Original dataset holds at least 1% of the scheduled passenger revenues.
-> Description of the dataset can be found in this link: https://www.transtats.bts.gov/DatabaseInfo.asp?QO_VQ=EFD&Yv0x=D
-> Dataset can be downloaded from this link: https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/HG7NV7
+This is a comprehensive analysis project that dives into a decade's worth of scheduled and actual departure and arrival times reported by certified U.S. air carriers.
+The project explores the intricacies of airline delays, highlighting key findings such as the primary reasons for delays, the impact on different airlines, and the correlation between various factors and delays.
+Uncover the patterns, contributions, and correlations that shape the landscape of airline performance over the past ten years.

-## Summary of Findings
+##vSummary of Findings

-> In this project, airline delays are explored.
-Data revealed that only 3.4% flights are cancelled due to weather while most of them are cancelled due to `late air craft` (35.9%).
-Also, contribution of bad weather is only 5.20% to the delay of airlines.Also, flights are delayed due to security has low contribution. `Southwest Airlines Co.` has the most delayed flights among all.
-Also, correlation value between arrival delay and other features revealed that `late_aircraft_delay` has high positive correlation.
+In this project, we delved into airline delays using data from the past decade.
+Key insights include:
+* Only 3.4% of flights are canceled due to weather, with most cancellations attributed to late aircraft (35.9%).
+* Bad weather contributes to only 5.20% of airline delays.
+* Flights delayed due to security reasons have a low contribution.
+* Southwest Airlines Co. has the highest number of delayed flights.
+* Arrival delays show a high positive correlation with late aircraft delay

-## Key Insights for Presentation
+## Key Insights

-> Key insights are the total delays by airline, distribution of delays by airline, delays reasons and how much they contriute to the total number of flights, also if flights cancellations reasons are tied to delay.
-Data revealed that only 3.4% flights are cancelled due to weather while most of them are cancelled due to `late air craft` (35.9%)
+It will focus on:
+* Total delays by airline.
+* Distribution of delays by airline.
+* Delay reasons and their contribution to the total number of flights.
+* Investigation into whether flight cancellations are tied to delays.
+These insights provide a comprehensive understanding of airline delays, helping to identify patterns and contributing factors in the aviation industry